if something here resonated ·

 That often means looking at:

-- The relationship between your identity and your work, especially if stopping feels threatening to your sense of self
+• The relationship between your identity and your work, especially if stopping feels threatening to your sense of self — this is often where IFS parts work becomes really useful, getting curious about the part of you that can't let go

-- What recovery actually requires in your specific situation — not generic self-care but real structural changes
+• What recovery actually requires in your specific situation — not bath bombs and boundary-setting workshops, but real structural changes

 And the nervous system piece: building your capacity for real rest, real regulation, real recovery — not just the absence of activity but actual restoration.